 The Clinical Knowledge Requester shall send age when it is known and not considered (e.g., due to advanced age) to be individually identifiable information.
 Age ranges that are considered individually identifiable are determined by local policy.

-The values in Table 3.Y.4-3 Age Unit Codes are the only values allowed for the age unit found in age.v.u and shall be interpreted by the Clinical Knowledge Source according to the table below.
+The values in Table 3.Y.4-3 Age Unit Codes are the only values allowed for the age unit found in age.v.u and shall be interpreted by the Clinical Knowledge Directory according to the table below.

 The Clinical Knowledge Requester should send the age in years when the patient is more than 2 years old, in months when the patient is more than 2 months old but less than 2 years old, weeks when the patient is more than 2 weeks old but less than 2 months old, days when the patient is more than 2 days old but less than 2 weeks old, and in hours when the patient is less than 2 days in age.